doncandela/mgah/mgah.md

                          ...
   ```

-- **A more resource-intensive run with `mx2.py`.**<a id="mx2py"></a> Finally we run a much bigger, longer-running DEM simulation which will be repeated below using Apptainer and on Unity (and both), to see if there is any performance impact from containerizing the code, and to investigate the speed-ups that can be obtained from the larger core counts available on Unity.
+- **More resource-intensive runs with `mx2.py`.**<a id="mx2py"></a> Finally we run a much bigger, longer-running DEM simulation which will be repeated below using Apptainer and on Unity (and both), to see if there is any performance impact from containerizing the code, and to investigate the speed-ups that can be obtained from the larger core counts available on Unity.

   - The tested code is a simulation of a "granular memory" experiment on a dense pack of 10,240 tetrahedral grains (each composed of four spherical grainlets) with 450,000 time steps.